-Following the E&S due diligence process, the lenders will establish an 'Action Plan' (ESAP) that identifies Environmental and Social requirements for the project commensurate with or supplementary to the ESIA.
+In response to the ESIA, EBRD will establish an Action Plan that identifies Environmental and Social requirements for the project commensurate with or supplementary to the ESIA.
+This will be an Environmental & Social Action Plan (ESAP) while an Equator Principles Action Plan (EPAP) will be issued by financing institutions signatory to the Equator Principles.
 Requirements of the action plan will be a covenant of the Project loan.
+In addition, ADB will also establish Compliance Action Plans (CAP) in response to the ESIA.

-During the development of the ESMS' the action plan for the Project must be reviewed to ensure that all related conditions are included for compliance management.
+During the development of the ESMS', EBRD's and ADB's action plan for the Project (and EPAP from EPFIs) must be reviewed to ensure that all related conditions are included for compliance management.
 It is highlighted that non-compliance with the lenders' requirements could impact financial disbursement and other factors.